JeffreyRodriguez/Liberator12k/Receiver/Lower/Trigger.md

 ### Glue Trigger Sides
 ![Trigger](Trigger_thumb.png)

-The left and right trigger sides need to be permanently attached with super glue or epoxy.
+The left and right trigger sides need to be permanently attached with super glue or epoxy

-* Trigger_Left.stl
-* Trigger_Right.stl

 1. Verify the sear cross-pin will slide smoothly in the individual slots.
 2. Apply glue to the raised portions of Trigger_Right